ProjectPythia/unstructured-grid-viz-cookbook/README.md

 [![Binder](https://binder.projectpythia.org/badge_logo.svg)](https://binder.projectpythia.org/v2/gh/ProjectPythia/unstructured-grid-viz-cookbook.git/main?labpath=notebooks)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10403389.svg)](https://doi.org/10.5281/zenodo.10403389)

-This Cookbook is a comprehensive showcase of workflows & techniques for visualizing Unstructured Grids using [UXarray](https://uxarray.readthedocs.io/).
+This Cookbook is a comprehensive showcase of workflows & techniques for visualizing Unstructured Grids using [UXarray](https://uxarray.readthedocs.io/),
+also providing foundational information on unstructured grids.

 ## Motivation

-The ability to natively visualize unstructured grids is a much-needed ability within the Scientific Python Ecosystem, which poses multiple challenges and needs to:
+The ability to natively visualize unstructured grids is much needed within the Scientific Python Ecosystem, which poses multiple challenges and needs to:

-- Not regrid the source unstructured grid to structure
+- Not regrid the source unstructured grid to structured grid
 - Take advantage of grid information, such as connectivity variables
 - Limit the amount of pre-processing needed to prepare the data for Python visualization tools

 UXarray enables such visualization methods that operate directly on unstructured grid data, providing Xarray-styled functionality to better read in and use unstructured grid datasets that follow standard conventions.

-UXarray supports a variety of unstructured grid formats including UGRID, MPAS, SCRIP, and Exodus, and is extendable for other formats.
+UXarray supports a variety of unstructured grid formats and file types including UGRID, MPAS, ICON, CAM-SE, SCRIP, Exodus, ESMF, GEOS, and FESOM2, and is extensible for other formats.

-This cookbook covers an introduction to unstructured grids and UXarray, provides an overview of the visualization methods and libraries, and showcases several UXarray visualization functions.
+This cookbook covers an introduction to unstructured grids and UXarray from a visualization standpoint, providing foundational information about unstructured grids, visualization methods and libraries, and introducing UXarray, and showcasing several UXarray visualization functions and workflows.

 ## Authors